sevastianCholakov/TeamworkWebsite/Readme.txt

 3) Specialties -> I think it's pretty self-explanatory

 4) Here we'll link different pages and/or people who inspire us.
 Like Rick Astley, Eduard Khil, etc.

+Please use semantic HTML!
+Place your content in such a way that it'll be easys to style later on.

+First off - think of what would look best for the page you design.
+Search in other websites for inspiration.